oVirt/ovirt-site/source/feature/decommission-master-domain-and-spm.html.md

 This (synchronous) API will allow to delete one or more volumes from an image.
 The volume list must be in ascendant order (beginning with the leaf and including additional consecutive volumes as desired).

+To allow retry of a partially-completed compound delete without requiring engine to poll for what has already been removed, this API will not fail when volumeList contains volume UUIDs that do not belong to the image.

 Overview of the flow on file and block domains:

 *   Rename the volume using a special removing postfix